fredericobormann/sneakbot/README.md

 # sneakbot
 This is a very small Telegram bot to randomly choose people that decide which film to watch during a weekly movie night.
 It uses a sqlite database to store the people who agreed to help.
+Since a truly random choosing method could take a lot of time to produce a fair result, the bot keeps track of how often a person was drawn and prefers people that have been chosen rarely.

 ## Installation
 1. Copy the `config.yml.sample` and rename it to `config.yml`.